 What are Program Income and Participant Support?

-The starting place to determine the correct grant management treatment is your award terms and conditions.
+The starting place to determine the correct way to treat conference revenues and other potential program income sources is to look at your award terms and conditions.

-Tip #1: What Do Your Terms and Conditions Say?
+Tip #1: What Do Your Award Terms and Conditions Say?

 Start with the terms and conditions for the conference and see what it says about program income and participant support.

-There are (at least) three different methods for program income (income generated as a direct result of the award-in this case holding the conference.)
+There are (at least) three different methods for treating this type of income (income generated as a direct result of the award, in this case, holding the conference.)

 In many cases, the registration fees are used to offset the expenses of the conference.